blanton144/kcorrect/docs/sphinx/examples.rst

 Changing the output responses
 -----------------------------

-As one gets to higher redshift, the K-corrections become more dependent on the SED model being correct, because the recovered rest-frame bandpass :math:`Q` is
+As one gets to higher redshift, the K-corrections from a given observed frame bandpass to its rest frame counterpart become more and more dependent on the SED model being correct.

 band shift